-Anthropology is the comprehensive study of human beings, past and present, in comparative, cross-cultural and holistic light.
-The Anthropology program at the University of Saskatchewan offers training that emphasizes the role of culture in human behaviour, and that exposes students to human evolutionary, environmental and language development and adaptation.
-The program demonstrates particular expertise in medical, environmental and applied anthropology, emphasizing Indigenous studies, globalization, the anthropology of gender, and psychological anthropology, with active research programs in local, international, urban, and institutional contexts.
+Anthropology is the comprehensive study of human beings, past and present, in a comparative, cross-cultural and holistic light.
+Anthropology focuses on the role of culture in human behaviour and diversity, and exposes students to human evolutionary, environmental and language development and adaptation.
+Anthropology at the University of Saskatchewan demonstrates particular expertise in medical, environmental and applied anthropology, emphasizing Indigenous studies, globalization, the anthropology of gender, and psychological anthropology, with active research programs in local, international, urban, and institutional contexts.
 We emphasize community-based and engaged learning, a commitment to reconciliation, and a broad disciplinary foundation.

 Jim Waldram, one of our faculty member was featured in Thinking: A Research, Scholarly and Artistic Work Collaboration Collider.